louamlemjid/dps-production/README.md

 - The project uses a hardcoded authentication token (`Password123`) for securing API routes.
 - Ensure the `dps_diagram.drawio` file is in the root folder to view the folder structure diagram.
-- Test examples are provided in the `/tests/` folder with screenshots for each API request.